rahat-ansari/ultralytics/docs/en/guides/model-deployment-options.md

 - **Compatibility and Integration**: Suitable for applications on mobile phones and embedded systems with ARM architecture.
 - **Community Support and Ecosystem**: Supported by a niche but active community focused on mobile and embedded ML applications.
   <<<<<<< HEAD
-- # **Case Studies**: Favoured for mobile applications where efficiency and speed are critical on Android and other ARM-based systems.
+- # **Case Studies**: Favored for mobile applications where efficiency and speed are critical on Android and other ARM-based systems.

 - **Case Studies**: Favored for mobile applications where efficiency and speed are critical on Android and other ARM-based systems.